marthamore/git-example/README.md

 ### JUST FOR FUN

 If you'd like to experiment a bit with public pull requests, try this out:
+If you'd like to experiment a bit with public pull requests, try this out:
+If you'd like to experiment a bit with public pull requests, try this out:

 1)  Fork the entire project.
 2)  Add your name (or GitHub user account) to this file.